colleen547/sql-challenge/README.md

    2.)
 A histogram was created to visualize the most common salary ranges for employees.

    3.)
-A bar chart was created of average salary by title.
+A bar chart was created of average salary by title.<br>

 ### <b><i>EPILOGUE</i></b><br>